RazielHanan/DroneGuidanceProject/README.md

 functionality - here we will call 'get_best_angle' by iterations. every iteration we will change the starting position of the user 1 step to the best angle from the last iteration (starting from the real position and end in the destination position). in this way we will get a complete path from the current user position to the destination.

 > #### Drone Control Loop for tracking the user:

+>> [4] Also, we want the drone to follow the user, we will do it by using the position and velocity of the user:

+* **velocity_controller.py** - includes 'velocity_cmd' attribute of the Controller class which calculates the desired velocity of the drone in order to follow the user using PD controller.

+* **UserTracker.py** - here we calculate the error between the current position and the desired position of the user. send the velocity command to the drone after calling 'velocity_cmd' attribute and print the command to log file (for easier debug).

+> #### saving the frames we recieve from the drone:

+* **defines.py** - define constants for saving the frames in specific directory.

+* **write.py** - class for comfortable saving images in the main loop.